Brush

 - Take the wide paved path that gently winds past a few homes and then goes up a moderate hill.
 You will see a playground ahead.

 - The path forks at the top.
-Bear left on the path and walk by the pavilion on your left.
+Bear left on the path and walk to the pavilion on the left.
+NEW LOCATION: The post can be found here.

 - Walk onward as you complete this loop and turn left at the fork.
 You are now retracing your path, going down the hill.